zshimei0820anna/anna-bootcamp1/README.md

 - Exploratory mutation frequency analysis using cBioPortal or GENIE-style data
 - Gene expression signature analysis with regression or survival outcomes
 - Simplified reproduction of a published precision medicine analytics study
-- Simple clinical decision-support prototype based on a risk model
+- Simple clinical decision-support prototype based on a clinical rule or risk model

 Month 4 deliverables:

-- A final precision medicine or cancer informatics mini-project
+- A final health informatics or precision medicine mini-project
 - A reproducible GitHub repository with code, figures, tables, README, and written interpretation
-- A short project report written in a scientific format
+- A short scientific report
-- A brief presentation-style summary for future advisor or course discussion
+- A brief presentation-style summary for future course, capstone, or research discussion

-Month 4 standard for high performance:
+Month 4 high-performance standard:

-- I can define a precise biomedical informatics question
+- I can define a precise biomedical or health informatics question
 - I can justify the dataset, variables, outcome, and model
 - I can reproduce a simplified analysis pipeline from a paper
 - I can explain limitations clearly
 - I can present the project in a way that is understandable to a course instructor or potential research mentor
+## Final Project Standard

+At the end of this bootcamp, my final project should demonstrate that I can:

+- Define a clear health informatics or precision medicine research question
+- Load, inspect, and document a public biomedical or health dataset
+- Clean and transform clinical and/or molecular variables
+- Use SQL or Pandas to create analysis-ready tables
+- Perform exploratory data analysis
+- Apply regression, regularized regression, or survival analysis
+- Evaluate model performance or interpret survival results
+- Interpret findings in a biomedical informatics or clinical context
+- Relate computational results to clinical relevance and limitations
+- Organize code, figures, tables, and outputs clearly in GitHub
+- Write a concise scientific report and README
+- Explain the project verbally as preparation for JHU coursework, capstone, or research mentorship

+## Folder Structure

+- `data/`: public or simulated datasets only
+- `notebooks/`: Jupyter notebooks
+- `scripts/`: Python and R scripts
+- `sql/`: SQL queries
+- `outputs/`: figures, result tables, and model outputs
+- `papers/`: notes on relevant papers and reproduction targets
+- `reports/`: short written summaries and final project reports